Emily-x86-64/Emily-x86-64/README.md

-I'm a cute biological female ♀ with a tiny uterus and a big nose
+I'm a cute biological female ♀️with a tiny uterus and a big nose

 she/her
 <!--